takt168/this-is-football/README.md

 ###PostMVP
+* Hamburger menu
+* Embed social links on page.
 * Add videos content.
 Sports DB API only provides videos for paid subsribers, so hit a second API and pull back relevent videos based on the page they are on.
-* Hamburger menu
 * Explore possibility of an interactive map to select country and club from home page instead of dropdown list.